hulyak/hulyak/README.md

 ### Hi there <a href="https://hulya.netlify.app/"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>

-My name is Hulya, I am a Javascript Developer focusing on frontend libraries such as React.js, making accessible websites, and utilizing Node.js and Express in the Backend.
-I have a passion for Web Accessibility, Cybersecurity, and Privacy.
-To grow my skills, I focus on building Fullstack applications through Pair Programming.
-I value working through collaboration and pair programming.
-I create user-friendly, efficient, accessible, and responsive websites.
+I'm Hulya, a full-stack web engineer with proficiency in building fast, scalable, and optimized web applications using the most suitable tool.
+Proficient in Javascript, Node.js, and React, and a technical writer who comes from a teaching and sales background.

+My skills include quickly learning new skills, and programming languages, problem-solving, debugging, website optimization, pair programming, communication, and intense Googling.
+I have a passion for Open Source, Web Accessibility, Cybersecurity, and Privacy.

 I'm at the 28 Cohort of The Collab Lab working remotely with 3 other developers from around the world to create a “smart” shopping list app that learns your buying habits and helps you remember what you’re likely to need to buy on your next trip to the store.
 You can check out [pull requests](https://github.com/the-collab-lab/tcl-28-smart-shopping-list/pulls?q=is%3Apr+is%3Aclosed), [issues](https://github.com/the-collab-lab/tcl-28-smart-shopping-list/issues?q=is%3Aissue+is%3Aclosed) and [projects](https://github.com/the-collab-lab/tcl-28-smart-shopping-list/projects).